Contributions

 Takeaways

 - Modern reasoning LLMs show sparks of cooperative reasoning, but reliable multi-agent coordination remains unsolved.
-The best score ~15 to 18/25 in self-play, comfortably below specialized agents (>23) and the median human Hanabi player (~18 to 21).
+The best LLMs score between 15 and 18 out of 25 in self-play, comfortably below specialized RL agents (>23) and the median human Hanabi player (~18 to 21).

 - Scaffold design matters more than model scale.
 Moving from Watson to Sherlock improves reasoning models by +2.0 on average; the same scaffold hurts most non-reasoning models.
 Different families respond differently to identical context.

-- Implicit state tracking is the open problem.
-Even o3 drops 1.2 points moving from engine-provided deductions to self-tracking; Gemini 2.5 Pro drops 3.7.
+- Implicit state and belief tracking is an open and important problem, especially over many turns.
+Even a strong reasoning model like o3 drops 1.2 points when moving from engine-provided deductions to self-tracking and Gemini 2.5 Pro drops 3.7 points.
 Multi-turn belief maintenance is where current models break.

-- Cross-play is graceful.
-Unlike specialized RL agents, LLMs interpolate smoothly between weak and strong teammates, showing a small but real “spark” of cooperative generalization.
+- Cross-play interpolates gracefully.
+Unlike specialized RL agents, LLMs interpolate smoothly between weak and strong teammates, showing a small but real βsparkβ of cooperative generalization.

 - A 4B model can carry surprising weight.
-Post-training on our datasets closes most of the gap to frontier reasoning models on Hanabi and transfers to temporal reasoning, instruction following, and out-of-domain cooperation.
+Post-training on our new datasets closes most of the gap to frontier reasoning models on Hanabi and transfers to general-purpose temporal reasoning, instruction following and mathematical reasoning, as well as out-of-domain cooperative tasks.

 Citation